MykalM/Crypto-Machine-Learning-/README.md

 ## 3. **Baseline Simulations**
 The following portions of code constitue the inital proof-of-concept for our machine learning functionality.
 We included **Perceptron**, **Logistic Regression**, and **Decision Tree** Classifier Models in our early phases.

+This code initializes the **Perceptron** Model.
+The last two lines are for performing backtesting of the model for accuracy.

 ```python
 perc_regression_model = Perceptron()
 perc_model = perc_regression_model.fit(X_train_scaled, y_train)